AtomsofConfusion/AtomsofConfusion.github.io/2016-snippet-study/instructions.md

 Participants were asked to report the standard output of 84 tiny (3-22 line) programs chosen in pairs randomly from 126 total [questions](questions.csv).

+Full data set (normalized and transcribed) will be available soon.

 ---

 ### Post-study